401k Contribution Limits: Everything You Need to Know

 Roth Contributions, 403(b) and Others

 These limits also apply to contributions made to Roth 401(k) plans, as well as other savings plans, including 403(b) plans and Thrift Savings Plans, or TSP contributions.
 In these cases, employer matches are not included in the limits, allowing employers to match Roth and other plans that exceed the cap, or even the cap and catch-up allotment.

 The Cap Isn't the Problem

 Despite concerns that some have about the failure to raise limits, for most workers the contribution cap isn't the real problem.
 The problems that arise for most retirement programs are simply that enough employees don't contribute.

 It's surprising how many staff don't contribute to 401(k) plans that are offered.
 In fact, only 50 percent of employees exceed the median value of $18,433 in their 401(k).
 This means that despite the fact that the cap hasn't risen, half of all employees don't approach the cap anyway.

 Your best bet, rather than being concerned about the cap, is to diversify your contributions and work hard to approach the maximum allotment.
 Remember, by contributing to multiple plans, you can put in up to $55,000 per year, which represents a substantial savings by the time you reach retirement age.

 If you need help with determining 401(k) contribution limits, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.